Accessibility statement for Wider Tech

 How we tested this website

-The last test on this website was run in 1st March 2022.
-The test was carried out by the Wider Plan development team.
+We routinely test this website for accessibility.
+The tests are carried out by the Wider Plan development team.

 This statement was prepared on the 2nd March 2022 and published on the 2nd March 2022.